 Even if your skill levels are slim to none and you need to continually pay your website designer/developer to maintain and update your website for you, the upkeep costs are still lower than ongoing traditional marketing, and the investment is certainly worth the number of potential customers that will find your business online each year.

 When it comes to comparing the cost of a professional website with a freebie D.I.Y. website, unless you are fairly skilled, your website will cost you in time and effort that could be better spent elsewhere in your business.
 Not only that, but if it’s not professional, or can’t be found in a Google search, you will lose customers and that will also cost you dearly.
 Saving money is definitely a great reason why your business needs a professional website, but there are several more reasons.

-A website can be so much more than just an online brochure or catalogue though.
-Now we have YouTube videos, Podcasts, Webinars, eBooks, and other online media to showcase our skills, expertise, and products, provide online classes, courses and workshops.
+A website can be so much more than just an online brochure or catalog though.
+Now we have YouTube videos, Podcasts, Webinars, eBooks, and other online media to showcase our skills, expertise, and products, and provide online classes, courses, and workshops.
 Not to mention social media integration which enables you to share information on your website across numerous other channels and reach an even wider audience.